skienzmatishun/rippreport/content/p/s-o-s/index.md

 ---
-title: "S.O.S"
+title: S.O.S
 date: 2021-05-07
-thumbnail: "img/s-o-s.png"
+thumbnail: img/s-o-s.png
 categories:
 - freaky-friday
 tags:
 - city-council
 - fairhope-waterfront
 - hoss-mack
 - mobile-baykeeper
 - sheriff-mack
 authors:
 - admin
+alttags: "City of Fairhope, Alabama seal depicting a ship, rising sun, and flames, related to waterfront project discussions"
 ---
 I am reluctantly back from a three week vacation and trying to get back on the Ripp Report horse.
 Let’s review a few subjects that have been in the news in my absence.

 First the [Fairhope Waterfront](https://rippreport.com/tag/fairhope-waterfront/) project has been getting progressively worse.
 What started out as a citizen driven grant has turned into a political hot potato.
 The project has been whittled down to a stub.